xrootd/xrootd-scitokens/README.md

      the rule is `/bbockelm`, then this attribute evaluates to `true`.
 Note the path value and the requested path must be normalized; if presented with `/home//bockelm/`, then this is treated as if `/home/bbockelm` was given.
    - `group`: Case-sensitive match against one of the groups in the token.
+   - `ignore`: If present (regardless of the value), the rule is ignored.
+   - `comment`: Ignored; reserved for adding comments from the administrator.

 Unknown keys are ignored.